The Instructors' Promise to Parents

 Matthew Walsh, B.A.

 Mr. Walsh is a native of South Carolina and finished his B.A. in History with minors in French and Medieval and Renaissance Studies from Carleton College in 2020.
 A recent convert to the Church, he did his thesis work on the topic of clerical identity in the Rationale divinorum officiorum of William Durand and his MARS Capstone project on Christianity in L’Estoire del Saint Graal: A Trinitarian Analysis.
 He has been a referree for the US Soccer Federation since 2014.
-Mr. Walsh teaches French, Latin, and History.
+Mr. Walsh teaches French, Latin, History, Great Books, and Spiritual Formation courses.

 Mrs. Jessica Long, M.A.